dharunashokkumar/cs-archive/data/learn/advertising/advertising_README.md

 - [Prebid + GAM setup tool](https://github.com/kmjennison/dfp-prebid-setup) - An automated line item generator for Prebid.js and Google Ad Manager.
 - React Prebid - [GitHub](https://github.com/technology-ebay-de/react-prebid) | [Docs](https://github.com/technology-ebay-de/react-prebid/wiki) - React library to implement Google Ad Manager on your website.

-## Newsletters

-- [AdProfs](https://adprofs.co/this-week-in-ad-tech/) - This week in ad tech - one email per week, 5 min read.
-- [Business News from Facebook](https://www.facebook.com/business/m/updates-signup) - Latest updates, marketing trends and advertising tips from Facebook.
-- [Happy Friday by Simon J. Harris](https://simonjharris.substack.com) - Ad tech info curated by [@SimonJHarris](https://twitter.com/SimonJHarris).

-## Contributing

-Contributions to this list are always welcome!
-Take a look at [contribution guidelines](https://github.com/cenoura/awesome-ads/blob/master/CONTRIBUTING.md) and feel free to open a PR adding/updating items.

-## Contact

-If you have any questions or suggestions about this list, do not hesitate to contact me on Twitter [@\_seunoura](https://twitter.com/_seunoura) or [open an issue](https://github.com/cenoura/awesome-ads/issues/new).

-## License

-This work is licensed under [Creative Commons Attribution 4.0 International](https://github.com/cenoura/awesome-ads/blob/master/LICENSE).